aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 Your bot's configuration can be exported using the Designer UI to a json file and downloaded to your system.
 You can also import a json file containing QnABot configuration using the Designer.

-1) Use 'Export' and once compmlete then click on the download arrow next to available file.
+1) Use 'Export' and once complete then click on the download arrow next to available file.

 2) Use 'Import' to the import a configuration file from the following url: